afroditeapp/afrodite-frontend/api_client/doc/MediaApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **getModerationRequestList**
+# **patchModerationRequestList**
-> ModerationRequestList getModerationRequestList()
+> ModerationList patchModerationRequestList()

-Get list of next moderation requests in moderation queue.
+Get current list of moderation requests in my moderation queue.

-Get list of next moderation requests in moderation queue.  ## Access  Account with `admin_moderate_images` capability is required to access this route.
+Get current list of moderation requests in my moderation queue.
+Additional requests will be added to my queue if necessary.  ## Access  Account with `admin_moderate_images` capability is required to access this route.

 ### Example
 ```dart